That's What I Said: Fully-Controllable Talking Face Generation: Related Works

-For the similar purpose, some works~\cite{deng2019accurate,jiang2019disentangled,bulat2017far,ma2023styletalk,wang2022one} adopt 3D information as intermediate representations.
-Even with additional modalities, the proposed models have certain limitations such as lacking pose control and the inability to render faces with visually pleasing quality under one-shot conditions.
+To produce talking face videos that have dynamic and natural movements, there exist studies that utilise landmarks or mesh information ~\cite{chen2019hierarchical,das2020speech,song2022everybody,thies2020neural,yi2020audio}.
+For the similar purpose, several works~\cite{deng2019accurate,jiang2019disentangled,bulat2017far,ma2023styletalk,wang2022one} adopt 3D information as intermediate representations.
+Even with additional modalities, the proposed models have certain limitations such as a lack of pose control and the inability to render faces with visually pleasing quality under one-shot conditions.
 Additionally, they suffer from severe performance degradation in situations where the accuracy of landmarks is low, especially in the wild.

-Several recent works~\cite{zhou2021pose,liang2022expressive,min2022styletalker,burkov2020neural} have demonstrated that it is possible to create realistic talking faces that mimic different movements and identities from a target video.
-However, there are a number of limitations: \cite{zhou2021pose} can only modify head pose, \cite{liang2022expressive} requires segmentation masks to erase backgrounds, \cite{min2022styletalker} cannot animate eye gazes, and \cite{liang2022expressive} requires facial keypoints to disentangle visual information for generating varied expressions in a background-removed setting.
+Several recent works~\cite{zhou2021pose,liang2022expressive,min2022styletalker,burkov2020neural, wang2022progressive, hwang2023discohead} have demonstrated that it is possible to create realistic talking faces that mimic different movements and identities from a target video.
+However, there are a number of limitations: \cite{zhou2021pose} can only modify head pose, \cite{min2022styletalker} cannot animate eye gazes, and \cite{liang2022expressive, wang2022progressive, hwang2023discohead} require facial keypoints to separate visual information for generating detailed expressions.

-Unlike the previous works, our framework can generate a wide range of target expressions including pose, lip, eye blink, and even eye gaze without requiring extra annotations or structural information.
-Our framework seeks a canonical space of a generator, where each face has the same lip shape and pose, but different identities.
+Unlike the previous works, our framework can generate a wide range of target facial features including pose, lip, eye blink, and even eye gaze without requiring extra annotations or structural information.
+Our framework seeks a canonical space of a generator, where each face has the same lip shape and pose but different identities.
 This method enables the creation of more advanced facial representations and simplifies the modeling of motion transfer between source and target images by changing their motion relationship from relative to absolute.
 Additionally, our model consistently produces high-quality videos under one-shot conditions.